shijuvar/gokit/training/README.md

 -------------------------------

 **Course Duration:**
-* Online Training: 20 hours (8 sessions of two and half hours) and assignments at offline
+* Online Training for Public: 20 hours (8 sessions of two and half hours) and assignments at offline
+* Classroom/Online Training for Corporate Organizations: 4 Days

 **Prerequisite:**  None